OF HUMAN SERVICES

 ETHICAL AND LEGAL ASPECTS OF COUNSELING

-This course will follow after EDHS 721 and the meeting dates will be November 7, 14, 28 and December 5.
-We will finalize the proposed format for the exam at our first class.
-The class will meet from 1230-1515 on Tuesdays in Ruffner 271.
+This course will follow after EDHS 721 and the meeting dates will be November 6, 13, 20, 27 and December 4.
+We will establish the date for a review session and a procedure for the final exam during our first class meeting.
+The class will meet from 1230-1515 on Tuesdays in Ruffner 175.

 Important "fine print"